The Animal Shelter

-Participants must be 18 years or older to receive goods, have proof of island residency and also have proof that your pets are spayed or neutered.
+Participants must be San Juan County residents, be 18 years or older, have their pets spayed or neutered or be working toward having pets spayed or neutered.
 (If they are not, APS-FH can help!).

 APS-FH gratefully accepts both cash and pet food donations to keep this program going.
 Cash donations are great because we have access to buy at a discount rate, however, any non-expired canned and dry pet foods are also desired.